hblakely/hblakely/README.md

 allowed VRC to continue opperating effectively, maintain security certificates, and also remove dependency from Oracle's Database - saving us a chunk of change.
 We adopted Postgres DB as a replacement.

-  A new language is cool, but without a proper developement environment for that language our team wouldn't be as effective as we'd like.
+  Our new language was cool, but without a proper developement environment for that language our team wouldn't be as effective as we'd like.
 Repurposing WaveMaker's web-based IDE to build software using V4GL allowed us to make "typie-typie" into "clickie-clickie", speeding up developement.
 VRC's insurance system customers could now appreciate a faster build-time for custom application services.